adityasengar/adityasengar.github.io/about.md

 ## Grants & Funding Experience

 I have extensive experience in writing grant proposals and securing funding.
-I have written or co‑written successful grant applications for **EU agencies, NIH, SNSF, and UKRI**, spanning topics from machine learning to chemical engineering.
+I have written or co‑written successful grant applications for **EU agencies, NIH, SNSF, NWO and UKRI**, spanning topics from machine learning to chemical engineering.

 ## Software & Technical Skills